dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T816: Choices shape our experiences, not external forces.
+### T816: Life is shaped by choices and circumstances, not celestial alignments.

 |Support|
 |---|